Shigangli/Ok-Topk/README.md

 ## Near-Optimal Sparse Allreduce for Distributed Deep Learning (published in PPoPP'22)
 Ok-Topk is a scheme for distributed training with sparse gradients.
 Ok-Topk integrates a novel sparse allreduce algorithm (less than 6k communication volume which is asymptotically optimal) with the decentralized parallel Stochastic Gradient Descent (SGD) optimizer, and its convergence is proved theoretically and empirically.
+All baselines, such as TopkDSA, gTopk, and Guassiank, are already integrated in the repo.

 ## Setup the environment
 To install the required Python modules: